 Design and construction of the Breathing Wall and installation of the lighting.
 Junglefy also manages the ongoing maintenance of the wall.

 The use of the Junglefy Breathing Wall on a motorway is a world-first application in this context.
 While Junglefy Breathing Walls are regularly used to address indoor and outdoor air quality, its use on a motorway as a solution to traffic pollution is highly innovative.

-As the Breathing Walls are on a major transport thoroughfare, this project also utilises our latest innovative rotating Breathing Wall panels.
+As the Breathing Walls are on a major transport thoroughfare, this project also utilises our innovative rotating Breathing Wall panels.
 The panels rotate 180 degrees to facilitate easy and safe plant maintenance from the back.